Donald Frank Schultz

 Wakayama, Japan, and boarded onto the U.S.S.

-the time show that Donald was suffering from
+kept at the time show that Donald was suffering

-he was on his way back to the States, his sister
+While he was on his way back to the States, his

 It is known that Donald married Lulu L. Wells and had a daughter.
 At some point, his experiences as a POW became too much for him and he left his family.
 They would never see him again.
 He resided in Lake Villa, Illinois.

-Donald began experiencing health problems in the 1980s.
-He went for treatment at the Veteran's Hospital in North Chicago, Illinois.
-He died in Lake Villa on March 7, 1988, and was buried in Plot H, Grave 300 at Wood National Cemetery in Milwaukee, Wisconsin.
+Donald began experiencing health problems in the 1980s, so he went for treatment at the Veteran's Hospital in North Chicago, Illinois.
+He died in Lake Villa on March 7, 1988, and was buried in Plot H, Grave 300 at Wood National Cemetery in Milwaukee, Wisconsin, on March 10, 1988.